SaturnTsen/saturntsen.github.io/docs/UM-CV/UM-CV 9 Hardware and Software.md

 In order to use TPUs, you have to use TensorFlow (in 2019).

-The most time consuming part of training a neural network is actuallly copying and moving data around.
+The most time consuming part of training a neural network is actually copying and moving data around.

 ### Distributed Training